JimChr-R4GN4R/CTFlearn-Writeups/Crypto/So many 64s (80 points)/README.md

 You can check it in this folder.

-So just put the text in it and got the flag!
+So just put the text in it and executed it <code>python3 multi_base64_decoder.py</code> and got the flag!

 Flag: ABCTF{pr3tty_b4s1c_r1ght?}